 Great news everyone; crimped hair is back and the Babyliss PRO Crimper has everyone talking!
 If you’ve never experienced the joy of crimping your hair, you are needlessly missing out, my friend.

-For me, 2017 is all about texture (I even said so on the radio!).
-For clothing velvet, lace, pleats and brocade fabric is in.
+For me, this year is all about texture (I even said so on the radio!).
+Clothing must involve velvet, lace, pleats and brocade fabric.
 For hair it’s volume, shapes, curls and crimps.
 If you’re after a big blow dry, read this BaByliss Big Hair Care Blog Review.

-This style is super simple and I wasn’t worried about using a hot crimping iron on her young hair because the crimper has a broad selection of heat settings.
+This style is super simple and I wasn’t worried about using a hot crimping iron on her young hair because the BaByliss PRO Crimper has a broad selection of heat settings.

 The crimper itself has a sleek design.
 The zig-zag plates are ceramic and heat quickly.
 On the outer parts of the plates is a velvety coating, which I thought was just stylish, then I realised it was functional too.
 To crimp effectively, you need to press down on the plates between your fingers and thumb, the velvety coating provides heat protection.
 Clever!